-Cold sweat and nausea usually accompanied a panic attack, but that had endedâ€“ this was something else totally unrelated.
+Cold sweat and nausea usually accompanied a panic attack, but that had endedâ€“ this was something else.
 Alphonse had had attacks before without joining the Universe, and he thought the pairing was a coincidence.
 Al couldnâ€™t give it more thought at the moment.
-He was trying to memorize this dream and hold onto the elation.
+He was trying to memorize this dream and hold onto the good parts.

-Alphonse tried to reshape his essence into a form that could move in a particu-lar direction, but there was nowhere to go, he was already there.
+Alphonse tried to reshape his essence into a form that could move in a particular direction, but there was nowhere to go, he was already there.
 He tried to get used to his new surroundings and found the medium unsatisfying.
-Being able to move in a direction would have been better, because man is an explorer by nature.
-Knowing everything and being everywhere at once precluded that basic need.
+Being able to move in a direction would have been better.

-Alphonse felt sick, beat up, and was drenched in sweat. â€śHow will I find her?â€ť he bellowed, placing his right hand into his shirt Napoleon style and nervously twisting one of his moles.
+Alphonse felt sick, beat up, and was drenched in sweat. â€śHow will I find her?â€ť he bellowed, placing his right hand into his shirt Napoleon style and nervously twisted one of his moles.